U.S. FDA approves UCB's drug for rare childhood epilepsy

 March 28 (Reuters) - UCB SA UCB.BR said on Monday the U.S. Food and Drug Administration (FDA) approved its drug to treat seizures associated with Lennox-Gastaut Syndrome (LGS), a rare form of childhood epilepsy.

+Fintepla adjusts a receptor called Sigma 1, which controls how brain cells communicate with each other.

+The drug comes with a boxed warning for heart and lung conditions such as valvular heart disease and pulmonary arterial hypertension.

-(Reporting by Bhanvi Satija, Manojna Maddipatla and Ann Maria Shibu in Bengaluru; Editing by Devika Syamnath and Sherry Jacob-Phillips)
+(Reporting by Bhanvi Satija, Manojna Maddipatla and Ann Maria Shibu in Bengaluru; Editing by Devika Syamnath, Sherry Jacob-Phillips and Subhranshu Sahu)

 ((Bhanvi.Satija@thomsonreuters.com; Outside U.S. +91 9873062788;))